CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

     ## [2,]  114   66

-Before perform the analysis, we need some functions that I’ve programmed to render the analysis easier.
-The first one allows to take the output of the logistic regression model, and estimated a corresponding odds ratio or risk ratio along with the corresponding 95% confidence interval.
+Before perform the analysis, we need some functions that I’ve programmed to keep the analysis easier.
+The first one allows to take the output of the logistic regression model, and estimated a corresponding odds ratio or a risk ratio along with the corresponding 95% confidence interval.

 ``` r